miman/docker-local-ai/VsCodePluginTest/ReadMe.md

 Open this python-prj folder in VS Code & start the dev container

 Write your code and test using the different plugins

+## Webcast

+To see a short webcast on what the projects in this folder do & how to use them, look here: https://youtu.be/WiyiYH1kNVs